 Ultimate Direction has long been famous for crafting lightweight trail running vests and belts.
 Why is this important you ask?
 Well, the SkiMo 28 isn’t really a backpack; rather, it’s a bag built on a vest.
 That’s an important distinction when you’re traveling.
 Vests greatly outperform packs while running or when you need to be flexible; on skis for instance.

 All the bulky padding and heavy straps have been eliminated on the SkiMo 28.
 The fabric is lightweight but still very tough and breathable.
 At only 580 grams it’s so light that measuring it in pounds is too imprecise.

-Most impressive is what this vest/backpack does.
+Most impressive is what this vest/best small tactical backpack does.
 Remember the days of taking your pack on and off and laboring to attach your skis?
 Well, say goodbye to them forever.
 Simply slip your skis into the loop, reach around your head with your opposite hand and attach the integrated clip.
 You barely have to stop walking to do it.